nginxinc/nginx-basics-workshops/labs/lab3/readme.md

 ### Summary

 In this lab, you learned the following NGINX / Docker topics.
- * Create a Self Signed TLS certificate and key
+ * Create a Self-signed TLS certificate and key
  * Configure NGINX webserver to use a TLS cert and key
  * Configure TLS settings
  * Add some TLS Best Practice configurations
  * Test and validate TLS traffic components and settings

 <br/>

 **This completes this Lab.**

-NOTE: The `answers` to all the lab exercises are in the lab3/final folder, where you will find the final NGINX configs for each exercise in this lab.
-They are provided for you in case you delete or break your nginx-oss container ;-)

 <br/>